 Supplementary Materials: a list of special videos — discussions with scholars, short films, TED talks, and other inspiring videos — that are relevant to specific lectures of the course and will be posted in conjunction with those lectures.

 The Capra Course video lectures can be watched on PCs, laptops, Apple OS mobile devices (iPad and iPhone) and Android.
-Please note that to watch on a mobile Android device, a small application will need to be downloaded prior to watching.
 Some earlier versions of the Apple OS may not be supported.

 Want to get the latest information on the course?